serenity-is/docs/getting_started/installing_serene_with_dotnet_new.md

 ## Install NodeJS

-As `TypeScript` and `esbuild` runs on NodeJS you need to install Node/NPM from:
+As `TypeScript` and `esbuild` run on NodeJS you need to install Node/NPM from:

 https://nodejs.org/en/download/